newnol/ollamazing/README.md

 ## Roadmap

 - [x] Basic, chat with AI assistant.
-- [ ] Improve UI, UX.
+- [x] Improve UI, UX.
-  - [ ] Adapt for almost popular models's message format.
+  - [x] Adapt for almost popular models's message format.
   - [ ] Interact with images.
 - [ ] More settings like theme, language.
 - [ ] Manage model, use more Ollama APIs.
+- [ ] Content script to be injected into the pages.
+  - [ ] Add utility when user select text in the page.
+  - [ ] Add context menu to translate text, or define a word.

 See the [open issues](https://github.com/buiducnhat/ollamazing/issues) for a full list of proposed features (and known issues).